 - Will an object's weight affect whether or not it is attracted to the magnet?

 Provide more explanation if needed.
 Then have students record their thoughts on the activity sheet Methods of Classification.
 Students should then continue and answer similar questions found on the student sheet.
 Once students have completed the questions, you many want to discuss their responses.
 Students will revisit them again once the lab is complete to see if their thoughts have changed.

 Distribute a bar or horseshoe magnet and the student sheet, Magnetic Pickups, to each group.
 The activity sheet is designed so that students can work independently if appropriate.
 You may want to reinforce that students will first record and make predictions for all the objects, then they will test each object for magnetism and record results.

 Once students have recorded their predictions and results, they will reflect on their findings by answering questions on the Magnetic Pickups student sheet.
 Students should come to the conclusion that many metals are magnetic.
 You may wish to discuss more specifically that iron, steel, nickel, and cobalt are magnetic.
 Be sure to address that some metals (e.g., copper and aluminum) are not attracted to magnets.

 Follow this lesson with the next one in the Magnets series: Magnets 2: How Strong is Your Magnet?

-Have students try the activity Iron in Cereal, from Whelmers-McREL's Accessible Science Series.
+Have students try the activity Mag-nificent Breakfast Cereal, from Science Buddies.
 In this activity, students pull iron out of cereal using a magnet.
 Students may not believe that there are metals in food we eat.
 This activity will surprise them and conger up interesting questions for discussion.

 Have students test to see if American and Canadian nickels are magnetic.
 Once they discover that American nickels are not, see if students can formulate an accurate reason why not.